 Electric vehicles have been around for over 20 years, but consumer uptake of these vehicles has been relatively slow.
 Global EV sales last year were 2.1 million units, up 3.8% from the year prior (Chart 1).
 While the gains were by no means a breakneck pace, EVs performed far better than the entire market, which was lower by 4.3% (Chart 2).
-Despite outpacing overall vehicle sales, EVs accounted for just 2% of total sales in the US.
+Despite outpacing overall vehicle sales, EVs accounted for just 3% of total sales in Canada and 2% in the US.
 Even in China, which accounts for slightly more than half of the global EV market, sales only amount to 5% of the country’s total annual sales (Chart 3).
 One notable exception has been Norway, where EV popularity has been the highest among all other developed nations – accounting for 55% of annual sales in 2019 and continuing to grow through 2020.
 Much of Norway’s success in consumer uptake has been the result of favorable government incentive programs, including large reductions in the purchase price through subsidization as well as road tax reductions of up to 90%.
 Additional incentives include breaks on parking, toll fees and ferry charges.
 While Norway’s incentive programs are by far the most generous in the world, other European countries including Iceland (23%), Netherlands (15%), Sweden (11%) and Finland (7%) have followed a similar roadmap and have also seen a noticeable increase in EV demand in recent years.

 Despite the recent gains, EVs still represent a very small piece of the overall pie, accounting for just 2.7% of global car sales.
 The relatively slow adoption reflects a host of factors, but perhaps the most obvious has been cost.
-Despite the many innovations, EVs still carry a high upfront price tag, with most models costing anywhere from $10,000-$20,000 more than the comparable ICE model.
-Indeed, the price differential is somewhat narrowed after factoring in government subsidies and other costs of ownership, though in most cases, this alone does not close the price gap entirely.
+Despite the many innovations, EVs still carry a high upfront price tag, with most models costing anywhere from $10,000-$20,000 USD more than the comparable ICE model.
+Indeed, the price differential is somewhat narrowed after factoring in government subsides and other costs of ownership, though in most cases, this alone does not close the price gap entirely.
 Moreover, government subsides differ substantially by country, making EV ownership far more cost effective in the countries offering the most generous subsides.
 This is exactly the case in Norway (and to a lesser extent other European countries), where after factoring in all the government incentives, purchasing an EV is sometimes cheaper than a comparable gasoline powered vehicle.

 At the heart of the hefty EV price tag, lies the battery.
 Limited production capacity has meant that battery output has lagged, ultimately restricting the number of vehicles coming to market.
 Indeed, the scale of battery manufacturing plants has significantly increased in recent years and will be further helped along by the recent rollout of several new mega power plants.
 To give some context, traditional battery manufacturing facilities typically produce anywhere from 3 to 8 gigawatt-hours per year (GWh/year), whereas the mega facilities are expected to produce an output of nearly three times that upper bound, exceeding 20 GWh/year.
 Industry experts expect that five more of these facilities worldwide will be fully functional by 2023.